radar/ryanbigg.com/_posts/2020-02-02-rom-and-dry-showcase-part-2.markdown

   </p>
 </aside>

-The `call` method here is responsible for ordering the steps of our transaction.
-It takes our initial `input` for this transaction and runs it through the validator.
+The `call` method here is responsible for ordering the steps of our operation.
+It takes our initial `input` for this operation and runs it through the validator.
 All of that validation logic is neatly gathered together in the `validate` method:

 ```ruby
 def validate(input)